Marysville vs. Dublin Jerome, who will be NBC4’s Band of the Week?

 NBC4 is introducing the Band of the Week competition Thursday night during NBC4 at 5 p.m.
-The winner will get their entire halftime show Friday night broadcast on the NBC4 Facebook Page.
+2-3 bands will be in the running each week.
+The winner will get their entire halftime show Friday night broadcast on NBC4i.com, the NBC4 News app and the NBC4 Facebook Page.

 During week one of high school football, the Celts marching band from Dublin Jerome High school and the Monarchs from Marysville High School will be featured.